 - Any computer that has been connected to a corporate domain has an automatically opened SMB port, and these systems are exposed to remote attackers.
 Microsoft suggests disabling compression to block unauthenticated attackers from exploiting the vulnerability against an SMBv3 Server with the PowerShell command below:

 Set-ItemProperty -Path "HKLM:\SYSTEM\CurrentControlSet\Services\LanmanServer\Parameters" DisableCompression -Type DWORD -Value 1 -Force

-2. Attackers can also host their own malicious SMB servers and trick users into connecting to that server.
+- Attackers can also host their own malicious SMB servers and trick users into connecting to that server.
 This can be carried out with spearphishing emails or instant messages containing a link to the malicious server.
-If a user clicks and connects to this server, the system can be brought immediately under the complete control of the attacker.
+If a user clicks and connects to this server, the system is acquiring immediately under the complete control of the attacker.

 - Windows 10 Version 1903 for 32/64-bit Systems

 - Windows 10 Version 1909 for 32/64-bit Systems

 - Windows 10 Version 1903 for ARM64-based Systems